- docs

 # Linux/MacOS

-sudo npm install -g @flowforge/flowforge-device-agent
+sudo npm install -g @flowfuse/device-agent

-npm install -g @flowforge/flowforge-device-agent
+npm install -g @flowfuse/device-agent

 # Docker